bnbVlad/agora-plugin-filters-ios/README.md

 # Getting Started

-1. Get the latest Banuba SDK archive and BanubaFiltersAgoraExtension for iOS and the client token.
-Please fill in our form on [form on banuba.com](https://www.banuba.com/face-filters-sdk) website, or contact us via [info@banuba.com](mailto:info@banuba.com)!!!
+1. Get (a)the latest Banuba SDK archive, (b)BanubaFiltersAgoraExtension for iOS, (c) Banuba trial client token.
+To receive full commercial licence from Banuba - please fill in our form on form on banuba.com website, or contact us via info@banuba.com.
 2. Put received `BanubaEffectPlayer.xcframework` adn `BanubaFiltersAgoraExtension.framework` to “Frameworks, Libraries, and Embedded Content” section in your project.
 3. Copy and Paste your banuba client token into appropriate section of `/BanubaAgoraFilters/Token.swift` with “ ” symbols.
 For example:
 ``` swift